Chart Color Schemes

 Arana Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 32.0% among residents aged 15+, exceeding the SA4 region average of 24.9% and Queensland's state average of 25.7%.
-Bachelor degrees are the most prevalent at 21.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (4.4%).
-Vocational credentials are also common, with 35.0% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.5% and certificates for 22.5%.
+The area's educational profile is notable regionally with university qualification rates at 32.0% of residents aged 15+, surpassing the SA4 region average of 24.9% and Queensland's state average of 25.7%.
+Bachelor degrees are most prevalent at 21.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (4.4%).
+Vocational credentials are also common, with 35.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.5% while certificates make up 22.5%.

 Frequently Asked Questions - Education